MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Related Work

 \subsection{Low-shot learning}

-\textbf{Pretrained geospatial models.} One strategy to facilitate low-shot learning is self-supervised pretraining.
-In contrast to vision foundation models trained on web data \cite{simeoni2025dinov3,imagenet}, pretrained EO models are trained on large amounts of unlabeled remotely sensed data.
+\textbf{Pretrained models.} One strategy to facilitate low-shot learning is self\-/supervised pretraining.
+In contrast to vision foundation models trained on web data \cite{simeoni2025dinov3,imagenet}, EO models are pretrained on large amounts of unlabeled remotely sensed data.
+Hong \etal~\cite{hong2026foundation} provide an overview of the myriad foundation models in remote sensing.
 While some geospatial models are still pretrained on RGB imagery~\cite{GeoKR,gassl,seco,scalemae,simeoni2025dinov3}, more recent unimodal models include additional spectral bands ~\cite{satmae2022,satlas,mmearth}.
-We benchmark a diverse set of pretrained models for global adaptation with limited and geographically biased labels, as found in real EO applications.
+We benchmark various pretrained models for global adaptation with limited and geographically biased labels, as found in real applications.

 \textbf{Multimodal fusion.} Subsequently, additional work aimed to learn richer geospatial representations by pretraining on multimodal data ~\cite{dofa,anysat,jakubik2025terramind,copernicusfm} or training multimodal models from scratch~\cite{using_multiple_modalities}.
 We evaluate the benefits of modality fusion in \emph{pretrained} models under geographic shifts.
-Moreover, whereas multimodal models use multiple modalities as input, our TTT method uses them as \emph{targets}.
+Moreover, whereas multimodal models use multiple modalities as input, our method uses them as \emph{targets}.

-\textbf{Joint training (JT).} Joint training trains a model simultaneously on both a main task and a self-supervised task in order to improve robustness on the main task, especially when training data is limited~\cite{ssl_few_shot_learning,hendrycks,sun19ttt}.
-The model has a shared encoder and separate heads for the main task and auxiliary self-supervised tasks~\cite{ssl_few_shot_learning}.
+\textbf{Joint training (JT).} Joint training trains a model simultaneously on both the main task and auxiliary tasks in order to improve robustness on the main task, especially when training data is limited~\cite{ssl_few_shot_learning,hendrycks,sun19ttt}.
+The model has a shared encoder and separate heads for the main task and self-supervised tasks~\cite{ssl_few_shot_learning}.
 This method only uses multimodal data to generate reconstruction losses at train time.
 In contrast, our method also leverages the reconstruction losses as an \emph{adaptation signal at test time}.
-We use JT as a baseline in our test-time training experiments.
+We use JT as a baseline in our TTT experiments.